NoDesk-6BD/6sem2025Main/README.md

     <tr align="center">
         <td>2</td>
         <td>High</td>
-        <td align="left">As a decision-maker, I want to identify the categories with the highest number of calls, so I can review action plans and reallocate resources to the most critical sectors.</td>
+        <td align="left">As a decision-maker, I want to identify the sub-categories with the highest number of tickets, so I can review action plans and reallocate resources to the most critical sectors.</td>
         <td>6</td>
         <td>1</td>
         <td>RF01, RF06</td>